The opportunism of anti-police activists

 Still, it does not excuse the disgraceful opportunism of commentators who continue to agitate against the police.
 It was bad enough when left-wingers, including MPs like Zarah Sultana and Bell Ribeiro-Addy, were agitating before the trial.
 Now, though, it is downright ludicrous.

-The Runnymede Trust, a racial equality think tank funded by philanthropic organisations like the Joseph Rowntree Charitable Trust and the Esmée Fairbairn Foundation, go for vagueness, bemoaning a shapeless “lack of police accountability” and adding “#JusticeForChrisKaba”.
+The Runnymede Trust, a racial equality think tank which has been funded by philanthropic organisations like the Joseph Rowntree Charitable Trust and the Esmée Fairbairn Foundation, go for vagueness, bemoaning a shapeless “lack of police accountability” and adding “#JusticeForChrisKaba”.
 What “accountability” and “justice” has been lacking?
 Was a murder trial not enough?

 Others are more clear.
 Dr Shola Mos-Shogbamimu — an author, lawyer and activist — proclaims that Mr Kaba was killed “in cold blood”.
 Martyn Blake had seconds in which to assess the threat posed by the driver of a car linked to firearms offences who was attempting to ram his way out of a police roadblock.
 Does that sound like he shot him “in cold blood”?